 Enroll or Change Option in Somerset CEA

 If you’re already participating in the Community Electricity Aggregation program, you can also use this form to sign up for additional renewable electricity with Local Green 50% or Local Green 100%.

-Be sure to use the name and address associated with the account!
+Please be sure to use the name and address associated with the account.

 Helping to Build Renewable Energy Resources

 Massachusetts requires all electricity suppliers to include a minimum amount of MA Class I Renewable Energy Certificates (RECs) that increases annually.
 This policy, called the Renewable Portfolio Standard, provides growing demand for renewable energy, which incentivizes new renewable generation facilities to be built.
 All of the additional RECs in your program come from MA Class I resources that are part of our ISO-New England electricity grid.
 This means the renewable energy resources are located in New England, or the energy is imported as allowed by ISO-New England from locations such as New York or eastern Canada.